iofu728/PaperRead/notes/NLP/NLG/README.md

      - extensions to other areas
      - analysis relationship between LM and train data
      - making the interface between human and LM more explicit and intuitive
-2. [**BERTScore: Evaluating Text Generation with BERT**](https://github.com/iofu728/PaperRead/blob/master/paper/NLP/NLG/BertScore.pdf) [submit ICLR 2020] _Tianyi Zhang, Varsha Kishore, Felix Wu, Kilian Q. Weinberger, Yoav Artzi_.
+2. [**BERTScore: Evaluating Text Generation with BERT**](https://github.com/iofu728/PaperRead/blob/master/paper/NLP/NLG/BertScore.pdf) [ICLR 2020] _Tianyi Zhang, Varsha Kishore, Felix Wu, Kilian Q. Weinberger, Yoav Artzi_.
    - using Bert to automatically evaluating text generation
    - more robust than origin metric
    - capture more semantic info and evaluation more semantic level.